 Service Delivery in the Coast Province was supported by two projects: APHIAplus Nairobi-Coast and APHIAplus Northern Arid Lands.

-For five years, APHIAplus Northern Arid Lands has implemented a strategy to increase local health system and community capacity for quality health service delivery.
-This brief discusses the project’s experience in Kenya's North Eastern Province, providing recommendations for future efforts.
+For five years, APHIAplus Northern Arid Lands has increased local health system and community capacity for quality health service delivery.
+This brief discusses the project’s experience in Kenya's North Eastern Province.

 This technical brief discusses steps taken by the project to meet challenges to the use of strategic health information in Kenya’s North Eastern Province, and provides recommendations for future similar efforts in comparable contexts.